 - Choose a system that works for your business to automate processes for scalability.

 The great thing is that the Singaporean Government recognises and supports the need for change.
 SG government looks to raise e-commerce sales to 10% by 2020.Financial support can be found through their SME go digital programme – some blurb on how the Singapore Government is supporting retail digital transformation

 One of the first steps in building a solid foundation is to have a comprehensive digital product catalogue (product data feed).
-This is all the information surrounding a product which is required to sell it online.
+This is all the information surrounding a product that is required to sell it online.
 This includes the product image, description, stock.
-This can be used for a variety of of digital sales channels including your own website , marketplaces or other digital advertising channels.
+This can be used for a variety of digital sales channels including your own website, marketplaces or other digital advertising channels.
 This is the base underneath the icing of a cake.
 If it is done badly it can require lots of IT attention and will create lots of issues in the long run.
 Uploading your product catalogue to a range of digital sales channels requires lots of manual work unless you have a large IT team as every destination has different data requirements.
-In Singapore, time and labor are not something that we are blessed with abundance.
-Therefore getting the foundation right is the first essential step to transform a traditional retailer to an etailer.
+In Singapore, time and labour are not something that we are blessed with abundance.
+Therefore getting the foundation right is the first essential step to transform a traditional retailer into an etailer.

 A house must be built on solid foundations for it to last.
 The same principle applies to retail industry transformation.